MellowMelon/canvas-transform/README.md

 Pass in a Canvas context, and a `getTransform` method will be added to it if it does not already exist. `getTransform` returns a `TransformMatrix`.

+This method will also add `resetTransform` to the context if it does not exist, implemented by calling `setTransform(1, 0, 0, 1, 0, 0)`.

 # Test

 With [npm](http://npmjs.org) installed, run